Shoulder pain: Causes, diagnosis, treatment

 The shoulder has several other important structures:

-- The rotator cuff is a collection of muscles and tendons that surround the shoulder, giving it support and allowing a wide range of motion.
+- The rotator cuff is a collection of muscles and tendons that surround the shoulder, giving it support and allowing a wide range of movements.

 - The bursa is a small sac of fluid that cushions and protects the tendons of the rotator cuff.